jjsmith32199/UntitledGooseProject/README.md

 * User can re-search about movie by clicking movie name from Watch List.

 * **Important Note: There is a quota limit for Youtube API.** After user doing certain amount of searches, Youtube trailer won't be available.
 (There will be error Code: 403, which is the request cannot be completed because it has exceeded quota.)
-If Youtube video trailer is not available due to server issue or fail to load due to quota limit, it will show error image and message saying, "Sorry!
+If Youtube video trailer is not available due to server issue or fail to load due to quota limit, the webpage's trailer box will show error image and message saying, "Sorry!
 Trailer is not found/available!"

 ## Directions for Future Development